dhanish03/My-Portfolio/README.md

 - **Credit Card Fraud Detection:** A machine learning model to detect fraudulent transactions.
 - **Image Search Application:** A search app using the Unsplash API.
 - **To-Do List Application:** A simple to-do list app for task management.
+- for more projects check my github repo's.

 Once you've added the content to your `README.md` file, you can commit and push it to your GitHub repository.